silveruby/costa-rica-guide/README.md

 I used the Flask framework, Boostrap, SQLAlchemy and Facebook login for this project.

-Since I am traveling in Costa Rica at the time of making this application, I've designed it as a little online Costa Rica guide to keep track of my travel experiences here.
+I built this site while I was traveling in Costa Rica so I've made it as a little online Costa Rica guide to keep track of my travel experiences.

 ## How to run the application